asowers1/CodableCache/README.md

 ## 👩‍🔬 👨‍🎨 Philosophy

 Using something heavyweight like CoreData, Realm, or SQLite is often overkill.
 More often than not we're just backing up some local state based on some JSON interface – using a space ship for a walk down the block 🚀.
 Typically, we display this data to the user if it isn't stale and update it from the network if need be.
-Sorting and reordering is often a server side task, so relational databases and object graphs might be too expensive in terms of upstart modeling and management time. `CodableCache` allows to quickly define models, skip boilerplate / serializers, and start saving your data at a lightning pace.
+Sorting and reordering is often a server side task, so relational databases and object graphs might be too expensive in terms of upstart modeling and your management time.
+With `CodableCache` we take a different approach by allowing you to quickly define models, skip boilerplate / serializers, and start saving your data at a lightning pace.

 ## 💻 🚀 Installation